senasengul8/angular_learn/README.md

 Debugging: While OnPush can improve performance, it may also make debugging more challenging.
 Changes might not be detected as you expect, leading to potential confusion during development.

-Limited Automatic Change Detection: With the OnPush strategy, Angular's automatic change detection won't catch changes made directly to the component's properties. Ü
+Limited Automatic Change Detection: With the OnPush strategy, Angular's automatic change detection won't catch changes made directly to the component's properties.